 However, to use such a device, you'll need at least a 5K iMac or MacBook Pro – or, any Mac that can run the new OS with an external graphics card box attached via Thunderbolt 3.
 Support for such devices will come part and parcel with macOS High Sierra, but won't be an active function until spring 2018.

 Fortunately, in the act of creating a macOS iteration that only moderately shakes things up, the barrier to entry didn’t change at all.
 As long as you’re rocking one of the following Mac models, you’ll be good to go with macOS High Sierra on day one:

 - Late 2009 MacBook/MacBook (Retina) or newer

 - Mid-2010 Mac Pro or newer

 Bear in mind that if you want to take advantage of the High Efficiency Video Coding (HEVC) benefits posed by macOS High Sierra, you’ll need a Mac donning – at the very least – an Intel sixth-generation Skylake processor.
-That means that, yes, Kaby Lake will do just fine.
-Perhaps, later on down the line, a future Mac Mini could also make its way into this category.
+Unfortunately, that discounts everything released prior to 2015, but on the bright side, everything else macOS High Sierra brings to the table is fair game.